ottlinger/mailform/README.md

 http://localhost:8888/phpinfo.php
 might be of use - please remove this file in production deployments!

+##### Docker installation

+In order to run the dockerized version on Ubuntu you may follow this installation instruction (please do not forget the postinstallation steps to be able to run as non-root).

 * https://docs.docker.com/install/linux/docker-ce/ubuntu/ - preferred way on Ubuntu 18.04 as newer versions are supported
 * https://linuxconfig.org/how-to-create-a-docker-based-lamp-stack-using-docker-compose-on-ubuntu-18-04-bionic-beaver-linux
 * https://hub.docker.com/_/php